Ireland women's under-19 cricket team

 The Ireland women's under-19 cricket team represents Ireland in international under-19 women's cricket.
 The team is administrated by Cricket Ireland.

 The team played their first official matches at the 2023 Under-19 Women's T20 World Cup, the first ever international women's under-19 cricket competition, in which they reached the Super Six round.

 History

 The inaugural Women's Under-19 World Cup was scheduled to take place in January 2021, but was postponed multiple times due to the COVID-19 pandemic.
-The tournament was eventually scheduled to take place in 2023, in South Africa.
+The tournament eventually took place in January 2023, in South Africa.
 As a Full Member of the ICC, Ireland qualified automatically for the tournament.

 Ireland announced their 15-player squad for the tournament on 1 December 2022.
 Glenn Querl, Head Coach of Scorchers, was chosen as Head Coach of the side for the tournament.
 At the tournament, Ireland qualified for the Super Six from the initial group stage, beating Indonesia, but lost all their matches in their Super Six group.

 Squad

-For their tour to South Africa for a 5 match T20 series in October 2024 a 14 player squad was named, to be captained by Amy Hunter.
+For their tour to South Africa for a five-match T20 series in October 2024, a 14 player squad was named, to be captained by Amy Hunter.